What is trimetazidine, the drug found in Russian skater Kamila Valieva's system?

 The 15-year-old athlete tested positive in December for trimetazidine, a drug typically prescribed to much older patients suffering from angina and other heart-related conditions.

 But the violation didn't come to light until after Valieva placed first in the first part of the individual competition.
-According to the ITA, the skater's sample was collected by the Russian Anti-Doping Agency on Dec.
-25. However, the World Anti-Doping Agency (WADA)-accredited Swedish laboratory that analyzed it didn't report its results until Feb.
+According to the International Testing Agency, the skater's sample was collected by the Russian Anti-Doping Agency on Dec.
+25. However, the World Anti-Doping Agency-accredited Swedish laboratory that analyzed the sample didn't report its results until Feb.
 8.

-That triggered an immediate suspension from the Games and the medal ceremony to award the Russian team its gold medals in the team figure skating competition was delayed.
-Valieva successfully appealed the suspension and the favorite was allowed to compete again on Tuesday in the women's individual competition, in which she finished at the top of the standings after the women's short program.
+That triggered her immediate suspension from the Games, and the medal ceremony to award the Russian team its gold medals in the team figure skating competition was delayed.
+Valieva successfully appealed the suspension, and the favorite was allowed to compete again on Tuesday in the women's individual competition, in which she finished at the top of the standings after the women's short program.

 Her lawyer has claimed that Valieva had inadvertently ingested trimetazidine, also called TMZ.
-The medication belonged to her grandfather and she somehow became contaminated, according to the attorney.
-The argument swayed the three CAS judges who allowed her to continue to compete at the Olympics.
+The medication belonged to her grandfather, and she somehow became contaminated, according to the attorney.
+The argument swayed the three judges at the Court of Arbitration for Sport who allowed her to continue to compete at the Olympics.

 What is trimetazidine?